Conflux-Chain/conflux-documentation/docs/core/core-developer-quickstart.md

 > The detailed explanation of each field can be found [here](./core-space-basics/core-transactions.md)

 2. Send the composed transaction via ```cfxClient.cfx.sendTransaction``` and get the returned transaction hash.
 Then you can view the transaction details by using `tx.mined()` or `tx.executed()`, which APIs will return the transaction data or transaction receipt when transaction is mined or executed.
 Noting these 2 APIs are a simple wrapping layer for `cfxClient.cfx.getTransactionByHash` and `cfxClient.cfx.getTransactionReceipt`.
-You can also search the hash at [Conflux Scan](https://confluxscan.io/).
+You can also search the sent transaction at [Conflux Scan](https://confluxscan.io/) using transaction hash.

 ```javascript
 async function main() {